-The development is a change of use and as such the Sequential Test should not be required by the LLFA.
+The development is non-minor and located in in Flood Zone 1 and, as such, the Sequential Test should not be required by the LLFA.

 Although the Flood Zone 3 boundary impacts the site, the proposed development is located entirely in Flood Zone 1 and, as such, it is considered that the Sequential Test has been applied within the confines of the redline boundary.
 It should also be noted that the site remains dry during all modelled fluvial events.